Root Canal Therapy

 A crown is often added to the tooth to protect it from further damage.
 This will also help give the look of a natural tooth.
 This whole process can take anywhere from one to three dental visits, depending on your specific situation.
 These procedures are done by a dentist or an endodontist.
 Endodontic treatment focuses on the treatment of the inside of the tooth or the dental pulp.
 A root canal counts as an endodontic procedure.

-Why is Root Canal Therapy Necessary?
+Why is Root Canal Therapy in Nashville Necessary?

 A root canal procedure can often get a bad rap, but it’s actually there to save the day and relieve you from the pain of a damaged or decaying tooth.
 Removing disease and infection without having to remove the tooth altogether is often the best option for your oral health.
 So, what are you waiting for?
 Give Mission Dental a call today and ask them about the root canal therapy options available for you!